LLNL/Silo/docs/objects.md

      ndims, mixvar, mixlen, datatype, centering, optlist_id,
      status)
   ```

-  varnames contains the names of the variables either in a matrix of characters form (if fortran2DStrLen is non null) or in a vector of characters form (if fortran2DStrLen is null) with the varnames length being found in the lvarnames integer array,
+  `varnames` contains the names of the variables either in a matrix of characters form (if `fortran2DStrLen` is non-zero) or in a vector of characters form (if `fortran2DStrLen` is zero) with the `varnames` length(s) being found in the `lvarnames` integer array,
-  var is essentially a matrix of size <nvars> x <var-size> where var-size is determined by dims and ndims.
-The first "row" of the var matrix is the first component of the quadvar.
-The second "row" of the var matrix goes out as the second component of the quadvar, etc.
+  `var` is essentially a matrix of size <nvars> x <var-size> where var-size is determined by `dims` and `ndims`.
+The first *row* of the var matrix is the first component of the quadvar.
+   The second *row* of the var matrix goes out as the second component of the quadvar, etc.

 * **Arguments:**